CDC SCOPE: Competition

 SCOPE was written by a programming team in Sunnyvale, California, about 2,000 miles from the CDC hardware division.
 It was considered by them a buggy and inefficient piece of software, though not much different than many operating systems of the era.
 At the CDC Arden Hills, Minnesota laboratories (where they referred to SCOPE as Sunnyvale's Collection Of Programming Errors) they had a competing operating system, MACE.
 This was the Mansfield And Cahlander Executive (from Greg Mansfield and Dave Cahlander, the authors of the system).
 It had started as an engineering test executive, but eventually developed into a complete operating system — a modularized rewrite and enhancement of the original Chippewa Operating System (COS).
 While never an official CDC product, a copy was freely given to any customer who asked for one.
 Many customers did, especially the more advanced ones (like University and research sites).

 When Control Data decided to write its next operating system Kronos, it considered both the current SCOPE system and the unofficial MACE alternative.
 They chose to abandon the SCOPE system and base Kronos on the MACE software.
 Eventually, Kronos was replaced by the new Network Operating System (NOS).
 Though many smaller CDC customers continued to use the SCOPE system rather than Kronos.
 When NOS became the primary Control Data operating system, some customers running mainly batch operations were reluctant to switch to the NOS system, as they saw no benefit for their shop.
 So the SCOPE system was maintained, and renamed as NOS/BE (Batch Environment), primarily so that CDC Marketing could say that all mainframe customers were using the NOS operating system.

+Current status

+The computer emulation community has made repeated attempts to recover and preserve CDC software.
+It is now running under a CDC CYBER and 6000 series emulator.